When it comes to sales prospecting, it's more important than ever that you write concise, effective communication.

 Post-Proposal Send: Follow-Up Email

 This one should be used sparingly and only if your prospect has gone dark.
 This email typically gets a response as it gently points out to your prospect that they've gone dark, but you've stuck with them.

-Typically the prospect's response is apologetic and appreciative.
+Typically, the prospect's response is apologetic and appreciative.
 And even if you don't get the business at this point, at least you'll know if you can move on or keep this prospect on your radar.

-You'll typically want to use the subject line, "[Company Name] -- Still Interested?"
+You'll typically want to use the subject line, "[Company Name] — Still Interested?"

 Hope you had a good weekend (been well, etc.*).